The Trilogy of Immoral Tales (for Europe)I.C.E.

 Executive production: Compagnie Non Nova – Phia Ménard

-Coproductions and residencies: the TNB, Centre Européen Théâtral et Chorégraphique de Rennes (National Theatre of Brittany), the Wiener Festwochen and la documenta 14 for the creation and premiere of “Maison Mère” in Kassel in July 2017.
+Coproductions and residencies: the TNB, Centre Européen Théâtral et Chorégraphique de Rennes (National Theatre of Brittany).

 The Compagnie Non Nova – Phia Ménard is subsidised by the French Ministry of Culture and Communication – DRAC des Pays de la Loire, Nantes City Council, the Conseil Régional des Pays de la Loire and the Conseil Départemental de Loire-Atlantique.
 The company also receives support from the Institut Français (France’s international cultural relations body) and the BNP Paribas Foundation.